Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 - Goff did not record a pass attempt in last week's game versus the Seahawks.

-- Goff has 216 passing yards (72.0 ypg), completing 80.8% of his passes and recording three touchdown passes and zero interceptions over his last three games.
+- Goff has passed for 216 yards while completing 80.8% of his throws (21-of-26), with three touchdowns and zero interceptions (72.0 yards per game) over his last three outings.

 Goff's Detroit Teammates